 - In Twilight, Bella falls in love with a vampire named Edward; in the following book, it becomes a Love Triangle with her best male friend, who turns out to be a werewolf.
 Since the series is a huge seller with a devoted fandom, this led to Follow the Leader, making Twilight the Trope Codifier for Young Adult Paranormal Romance.

 - Vampire Academy series

 - The Vampire Diaries series

 - Viridian Saga, about Andromeda Slate, the most ordinary girl in America, who winds up literally romancing Cthulhu.
 Naturally, she prevents him from destroying the world with The Power of Love, but also gets into a Love Triangle with her Muggle Best Friend.
-Actually a Stealth Parody of this genre written by several authors under a pseudonym.
+Actually a Stealth Parody of this genre written by several authors, most notably Team NChick, under a pseudonym.

 - Wicked Lovely